hardhats/vista-install-docs/New/InitializeVistA.rst

 * What's your station number?
 If you use VISTA or RPMS deployed by VA, IHS, or an external vendor; they will assign you your station number.
 Otherwise, pick a number from 130 to 199; or 971 to 999.
 These numbers are not used by the VA in VistA.
 In this guide, we will use 999.
 * What's your domain name?
 If you have a domain, use it; otherwise, invent one like ``WWW.HABIEL.NAME``.
 * What's your parent domain?
 If you are not part of VA or IHS, you can use OSEHRA Forum: ``FORUM.OSEHRA.ORG``.
-* You need to know if you are running on Cache vs GT.M; and what operating system you are running on.
+* You need to know if you are running on Cache vs GT.M/YottaDB; and what operating system you are running on.
 If you followed this guide from the very beginning, you would certainly know; but day to day users of VistA have no idea actually what it is running on.
 * You need to decide what port number you will have VistA listen on for the RPC Broker.
 By convention, it's either 9000, 9200, or 9211.
 * What's the maximum number of processes that you will allow at once on a VistA system?
 Today (2016), commodity hardware (a good laptop, for example), can handle up to 200 concurrent processes.
 I usually set my test instances with a maximum of 30 processes, which is the number I use below.
 * What's your DNS Server?
 If you don't know, just use 8.8.8.8.